bebraw/yeswejekyll/index.md

 * [Design Course for Hackers](http://hackdesign.org/) - If you come from a programming background, check this out.
 * [Method of Action](http://method.ac/) - Design for analytical minds.

-## Advanced Tricks

-I have tried to gather assorted tricks in this section.
-By now you should be comfortable in creating very basic sites with Jekyll.
-It is entirely possible I missed something obvious.
-If so, just poke me at the [issue tracker](https://github.com/bebraw/yeswejekyll) and I will look into it.

-### Syntax Highlighting with Pygments

-One of the coolest features of Jekyll for me is the fact that it supports [Pygments](http://pygments.org/).
-It is a Python based code highlighter.
-I have used it in this little guide even.
-You will need to complement its output using some [pygments-css](https://github.com/richleland/pygments-css).
-In this case I have stuck with `github.css` as it seems to fit the overall theme and it is hard to go wrong with that.

-The basic syntax of it is very simple.
-You simply use {{ "{% highlight language " }}%} and {{ "{% endhighlight " }}%} tags and stash the content to be highlighted between those two.
-You may even enable line numbers like this: {{ "{% highlight language linenum " }}%}.

-### Setting Up Grunt

-sudo npm install -g grunt-cli

-### Setting Up Twitter Feeds

-TBD

-### Setting Up Commenting

-TBD

 ## Conclusion